-- conduct our development program of vadadustat for the treatment of anemia due to chronic kidney disease, or CKD, including PRO2TECT, INNO2VATE, FO2RWARD-2, TRILO2GY-2 and EXPLO2RE, and develop plans for and conduct the preclinical and clinical development of any other potential product candidates; - continue our commercialization activities for Auryxia and plan for the commercialization of vadadustat, if approved, and any other product candidate;
+- conduct our development program of vadadustat for the treatment of anemia due to chronic kidney disease, or CKD, including PRO2TECT and other ongoing or planned studies with respect to vadadustat, and develop plans for and conduct the preclinical and clinical development of any other potential product candidates; - continue our commercialization activities for Auryxia and plan for the commercialization of vadadustat, if approved, and any other product or product candidate, including those that may be in-licensed or acquired;

-- continue our Merger-related integration activities; - seek marketing approvals for our product candidates that successfully complete clinical studies, and maintain marketing approvals for Auryxia and any product candidate for which we obtain marketing approval, including complying with any post-marketing regulatory requirements; - have our product candidates manufactured for clinical trials and for commercial sale; - initiate additional preclinical, clinical or other studies for vadadustat and any other product candidates, or any post-marketing approval studies, Phase 4 studies or any other clinical trials for Auryxia and Fexeric; - seek to discover and develop additional product candidates; - engage in transactions, including strategic, merger, collaboration, acquisition and licensing transactions, pursuant to which we would market and develop commercial products, or develop and commercialize other product candidates and technologies; - make royalty, milestone or other payments under our license agreements and any future in-license agreements; - maintain, protect and expand our intellectual property portfolio; - attract and retain skilled personnel; - continue to create additional infrastructure and expend additional resources to support our operations as a public company, including any additional infrastructure and resources necessary to support a transition from our status as an emerging growth company; and - experience any delays or encounter issues with any of the above.
+- continue our Merger-related integration activities; - seek marketing approvals for our product candidates that successfully complete clinical studies, and maintain marketing approvals for Auryxia and any product candidate for which we obtain marketing approval, including complying with any post-marketing regulatory requirements; - have our product candidates manufactured for clinical trials and for commercial sale; - initiate any post-marketing approval studies, Phase 4 studies or any other clinical trials for Auryxia or any other product, including those that may be in-licensed or acquired; - seek to discover additional product candidates; - engage in transactions, including strategic, merger, collaboration, acquisition and licensing transactions, pursuant to which we would market and develop commercial products, or develop and commercialize other product candidates and technologies; - make royalty, milestone or other payments under our license agreements and any future license agreements; - maintain, protect and expand our intellectual property portfolio; - attract and retain skilled personnel; - continue to create additional infrastructure and expend additional resources to support our operations as a public company, including any additional infrastructure and resources necessary to support the transition from our prior status as an emerging growth company; and - experience any delays or encounter issues with any of the above.

-We also could be forced to expend significant resources in the defense of the pending securities class action and shareholder derivative lawsuits brought against us, Keryx and certain of Keryx's former directors and officers, some of whom are current directors and officers of ours, and other legal proceedings, as described under Part II, Item 1.
-Legal Proceedings, or any other such lawsuits brought against us in the future.
+We also could be forced to expend significant resources in our legal proceedings, as described under Part II, Item 1.
+Legal Proceedings, or any other such legal proceedings brought by or against us in the future.